8 Financial Goals for 2019

 Credit utilization: How much credit you’re using compared to the credit available to you

 Credit history: The length of time your accounts have been open

 Credit mix: The type of credit accounts you have like student loans, mortgages, and credit cards

 You can monitor your credit score using free tools online, and some credit card issuers offer free tools that update you on your credit score.

+Of course, you can’t assess your financial goals without looking at your job situation.
 Ask yourself if you really like where your career is going.
-Perhaps you like your position but desire a raise.
-Or, you’re ready for more responsibility and want to be compensated for it.
+Perhaps you like your position but think you deserve a raise.
+Or maybe you’re ready for more responsibility and want to be compensated for it.

-Whatever your goals might be, take some time to articulate what they are and come up with a plan to achieve them.
+Take some time to articulate what your career goals are and come up with a plan to achieve them.
 For example, if you want to advance in your company, you could set up a meeting with your supervisor to see what you can do to be a more valuable employee.